 And in case you're wondering how you know you've mixed the paint the way it needs to be, we've also got that covered.

-confidence lets you focus calmly on the work in front of you
+Then you can focus calmly on the work in front of you.

 But what happens when you want to paint the next time?
 What do you need to do before you start?

-In this course you'll also discover the correct way to revive your paint next time you use it:
+In this course you'll also discover how to revive your paint next time you use it: